ultragorira/ultragorira.github.io/_posts/2023-10-11-IoU_No_Max_Suppression_HSV_vs_RGB_vs_Gray.md

 # HSV vs RGB vs GrayScale (Binary)

-As final topic to conclude this blog, I wanted to briefly discuss about RGB which probably most of the people have heard of and HSV, less likely and maybe Grey Scale even less.
+As final topic to conclude this blog post, I wanted to briefly discuss about RGB which probably most of the people have heard of and HSV, less likely and maybe Grey Scale even less.
 All three are different color representations used in CV and image processing, and each has its own advantages for different tasks.

 ### RGB (Red, Green, Blue) ###

-Representation: RGB represents colors as combinations of red, green, and blue channels.
+RGB represents colors as combinations of red, green, and blue channels.
 Each pixel in an RGB image is described by three values, typically ranging from 0 to 255 for each channel, indicating the intensity of red, green, and blue light.
 Whenever you see an RGB image, you can think of it as an image made of 3 layers.
 Example:

 ![RGB](/images/IOU/RGB.png)

 RGB is a widely used color model for displaying and capturing images.
 It is a straightforward representation of color and closely aligns with how our eyes perceive color, making it suitable for tasks like image display, visualization, and basic image processing operations.
 You can imagine an image as a matrix with numbers, where each pixel is a pair of 3 numbers, 1 per channel.
-If you imagine a picture a matrix, you can already see that you could do some basic CV task by just working at pixel level.
+If you imagine a picture as a matrix, you can already see that you could do some basic CV task by just working at pixel level.

 ### HSV (Hue, Saturation, Value) ###